-Welcome!The University of Sudbury's Ethics Center is a service, research, and coordination unit that focuses on contemporary ethical issues.
+Welcome!The University of Sudbury's Ethics Center focuses on contemporary ethical issues.
 In acting as an information, expertise, resource and communication hub, the Centre is perpetuating the University’s ideals of increasing awareness of ethical issues amongst the public and offering support to those addressing them.

 Mission StatementThe University of Sudbury’s Ethics Centre seeks to provide a forum for dialogue and the transfer of knowledge regarding contemporary ethical issues.
 In particular, the 4 following axis are pursued: